corda/corda-docs-portal/content/en/apps/bankinabox/api-guide.md

 ### Get recurring payments paginated

-Send a `GET` request to the `/recurring-payments` endpoint to invoke the [`GetRecurringPaymentsPaginatedFlow`](back-end-guide.md#getrecurringpaymentspaginatedflow).
+Send a `GET` request to the `/recurring-payments` endpoint to invoke the <a href="../../../en/apps/bankinabox/back-end-guide.html#getrecurringpaymentspaginatedflow">`GetRecurringPaymentsPaginatedFlow`</a>.
 The `GetRecurringPaymentsPaginatedFlow` returns a list of recurring payments that match the given search criteria.
 This request requires authorization.
 It can be sent by an admin user.

 - Request type: `GET`.
 - Path: `/recurring-payments`.